Finalyn/bfc/replit.md

 # Application de Gestion de Commandes Commerciales

 ## Overview
-This project is a mobile-first web application designed for sales representatives.
-Its primary purpose is to streamline the order management process by enabling sales reps to capture orders directly from clients, obtain electronic signatures, automatically generate essential documents (PDF and Excel), and send automated email notifications.
-The application aims to enhance efficiency in commercial operations by providing a robust, user-friendly tool for on-site order processing.
+This project is a mobile-first web application designed for sales representatives to streamline the order management process.
+It enables sales reps to capture orders directly from clients, obtain electronic signatures, automatically generate essential documents (PDF and Excel) based on the BDIS 2026 template, and send automated email notifications.
+The application aims to enhance efficiency in commercial operations by providing a robust, user-friendly tool for on-site order processing, focusing on the specific needs of BDIS.

 ## User Preferences
 I prefer clear and concise communication.
 For any significant changes or new features, please provide a high-level overview of the proposed solution before diving into implementation details.
 When suggesting code, prioritize readability and maintainability.
 I value iterative development, so small, reviewable changes are preferred over large, monolithic updates.
 Please ensure all dates and times displayed and processed throughout the application adhere to the "Europe/Paris" timezone.
 Do not make changes to the existing file structure in `client/` and `server/`.